 In part one of this blog series, we outlined how much loan originator (LO) turnover costs.
 With LO churn rates nearly double that of other U.S. industries, it’s an expense that could be weighing heavily on your margins.
 One way to combat the high cost of LO turnover and improve the longevity of your top performers is to build a data-driven strategy that dives into what’s causing the churn.

-1. Loan Originator Turnover Rate
+1. Calculate Your Loan Originator Turnover Rate

 Part one of drawing up an effective game plan that promotes LO retention is evaluating your current turnover rate.
 Here’s how to calculate your turnover rate: